HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 {% include examplebutton_default.html example="use_case_5_actor_transition_1.md" b_title = "Click Here To See Use Case 5 Actor Transaction Diagram Step 1" %}

  * Step 2 is to retrieve newer content if available.
-If the `DocumentReference` resource retrieved by the Content Retriever system in Step 1 has a status of `superseded` then the document has been replaced and the Content Verifier, the does a second query for a `DocumentReference` resource that has a `relatesto.code` of `replaces` and a reference to the superseded `DocumentReference` resource.
+If the `DocumentReference` resource retrieved by the Content Retriever system in Step 1 has a status of `superseded` then the document that the Content Custodian system already knows of has been replaced, necessitating that the Content Verifier system perform a second query for a `DocumentReference` resource that has a `relatesto.code` of `replaces` and a reference to the superseded `DocumentReference` resource.
 The Content Verifier can then retrieve the document as described in step 3 of <a hef="#use-case-3-description">Use Case 3</a>.

 {% include examplebutton_default.html example="use_case_5_actor_transition_2.md" b_title = "Click Here To See Use Case 5 Actor Transaction Diagram Step 2" %}